cougz/ovh-techlabs-workbooks/docs/public-cloud/ai-endpoints/rag-tutorial/setup-guide.md

 OVH_AI_ENDPOINTS_ACCESS_TOKEN=your_actual_token_here
 ```

-## About This Tutorial
+## About This Workbook

-This tutorial builds a complete RAG system step-by-step with embedded code examples and detailed explanations.
+This workbook builds a complete RAG system step-by-step with embedded code examples and detailed explanations.

 !!! info "Source Code Availability"

-    === "📚 Tutorial Approach"
+    === "📚 Workbook Approach"
-        **This tutorial includes:**
+        **This workbook includes:**
         - Complete code examples embedded in the guide
         - Step-by-step explanations of each component
         - Copy-paste ready code snippets
-        - Comprehensive setup instructions
+        - Comprehensive implementation instructions

         **Best for**: Learning RAG concepts and implementation details